 - Carol Doty.
 One of Jackson County’s first female county commissioners.

 - LaVelle Foos.
-Artist, musician and mother earth to many women who found Ashland and her Oak Street sanctuary.
+Her Life of Woman Spirit.
+Artist, musician and mother earth to many women who found Ashland and, and found safety and peace in LaVelle’s Oak Street sanctuary.

 - Rosemary Dunn Dalton.
 Who with her students and SOU Dean of Students, Mary Christlieb, founded Women in Transition at Southern Oregon University and later Dunn House.